 Given a graph, we associate each edge with the transposition which exchanges the endvertices.
 Fixing a linear order on the edge set, we obtain a permutation of the vertices.
 D\'enes proved that the permutation is a full cyclic permutation for any linear order if and only if the graph is a tree.

 In this article, we characterize graphs having a linear order such that the associated permutation is a full cyclic permutation in terms of graph embeddings.
-Moreover, we give a counter example for Eden's question about an edge ordering whose associated permutation is the identity.
+Moreover, we give a counterexample for Eden's question about an edge ordering whose associated permutation is the identity.

 { \textit{Keywords}: full cyclic permutation ordering, upper-embeddable graph, $ 2 $-cell embedding, rotation system }

 { \textit{2020 MSC}: 05C25, 05C10, 57M15 }